 Conventional Loans:

 Conventional loans are not backed by the government but by organizations like Fannie Mae and Freddie Mac.
-They suit EAD holders who have strong credit, a reliable income, and a low debt-to-income ratio.
-While stricter than FHA, they offer better rates and fewer mortgage insurance requirements.
+They suit EAD holders with strong credit, reliable income, and a low debt-to-income ratio.
+These loans offer favorable rates and fewer mortgage insurance requirements but require a strong US credit history.

 Requirements: